alexdragnea/Springboot-Airline-Openshift/README.md

 # Springboot-Airline-api-openshift
-Demo project with 3rd api for RedHat Openshift platform
+Demo project using https://instantwebtools.net/fake-rest-api for deploying to Openshift with webhook.